-In late June and early July of 1987, as tensions rose in Europe and elsewhere, the Persian Gulf region transformed into a bastion of virtual serenity.
-As the superpowers moved towards an imminent conflict, the Iran-Iraq war receded dramatically.Whether this was by design, or circumstance was not known at the time.
-It was safe to assume that both Baghdad and Tehran had independently recognized the deteriorating global situation for what it was and chose to shift their military and diplomatic focuses to other areas for the time being.
+In late June and early July of 1987, as tensions rose in Europe and elsewhere, the Persian Gulf region became a bastion of virtual serenity.
+As the superpowers moved towards an imminent conflict, the Iran-Iraq war receded dramatically.Whether this was by design, or circumstance remains debatable.
+It would be fair to assume Baghdad and Tehran had independently recognized the deteriorating global situation for what it.
+An unofficial ceasefire was agreed to and placed in effect almost immediately.

 The lull in fighting didn’t bring celebratory reactions from either nation’s neighbors.
 Saudi Arabia, Kuwait, and Bahrain looked warily to the north and east, nervously wondering where the next threat would originate from.
 In the Saudi Arabian capital of Riyadh, King Fahd was already aware of how ripe a target his country might appear to Iraq, Iran, or even the Soviet Union.
 The expansive oil fields of eastern Saudi Arabia translated to power and wealth for the kingdom.
 Whoever controlled those fields held immeasurable influence and power on the global stage.
 Unfortunately, Saudi Arabia was incapable of defending the boundless natural resources located beneath its territory.
 The Saudi military, although well-equipped with the latest Western weapons, was small and not very effective.
 The King understood and accepted that the key to his kingdom’s survival was the United States.
 He was a staunch ally of the United States, a position born out of necessity as much as candor.
 Once, he had been quoted as saying that, “After Allah, we can count on the United States.”